Q: Where do you work?

 If you’d like an introductory chat before deciding if counselling is for you, I offer this at a nominal fee of £10 for up to 30 minutes.

-I prefer payment by bank transfer (in advance for first sessions and online or phone sessions) and I can also accept cash, cheque, Paypal or debit/credit card payments.
+I prefer payment by bank transfer (in advance for first sessions and phone sessions) and I can also accept cash, cheque, Paypal or debit/credit card payments.

 If your employer wants to support you by funding your counselling, I can arrange to invoice them directly; this does not affect confidentiality.